TAP-GGC/LightUp/README.md

 ## Project Setup/Installatiom
 To start the workshop please follow these steps:<br>
 1. [Download LightUp](https://github.com/TAP-GGC/LightUp-Teaching-Programming-Basics-with-Scratch/blob/main/Documents/Download%20LightUp.pdf)<br>
-2. To get the workshop instructions, plase click this link: [LightUp Workshop Instructions PDF]()
+2. To get the workshop instructions, please click this link: [LightUp Workshop Instructions PDF]()
 3. To get a video walkthrough of the workshop please follow these videos:<br>
    a.
 [LightUp Workshop Part 1]() put a link to the demo video here when it gets uploaded<br>
    b.
 [LightUp Workshop Part 2]() put a link to the demo video here when it gets uploaded<br>